DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/etcd-backup.md

     - DCE 5.0 ETCD backup restores are limited to backups and restores for the same cluster (with no change in the number of nodes and IP addresses).
 For example, after the etcd data of Cluster A is backed up, the backup data can only be restored to Cluster A, not to Cluster B.
     - The feature is recommended [app backup and restore](../user-guide/backup/deployment.md) for cross-cluster backups and restores.
-    - First, create a backup strategy to back up the current status.
-It is recommended to refer to the [ETCD 备份](../user-guide/backup/etcd-backup.md) function.
+    - First, create a backup policy to back up the current status.
+It is recommended to refer to the [ETCD backup](../user-guide/backup/etcd-backup.md).

 The following is a specific case to illustrate the whole process of backup and restore.